 These days, the topic of energy efficiency is a hot one.
 Not only does being more energy efficient help the environment as a whole, but it also can help your pocket book each month.
 Energy costs – whether it be gas, electricity, or other forms – are at all-time highs.
 By increasing your energy efficiency through driving a car with better MPG or making your home more efficient can be a great help when trying to pay the bills.

 One of the biggest influences on the energy efficiency of a home is the type of roof that it has installed over it.
 In Arizona, obviously the number one concern is keeping the constant heat out of your home.
 When the hot desert air gets into your home, it can be very expensive to run the air conditioner long enough to return the house to a livable temperature.
-When building a home or business building, or having one re-roofed, picking the right material for your roofing project can make a big difference down the line.
+When building a home or business building, or having one re-roofed, picking the right energy efficient material for your roofing project can make a big difference down the line.

 What makes a roof energy efficient?